On the Universality of the Energy Response Function in the Long-Range Spin Glass Model with Sparse, Modular Couplings: Conclusion

 \section{Conclusion}

 We have performed a replica calculation for the dynamics of a dilute, modular SK model.
 Correlations in this model were defined by a connection matrix, which was parametrized by its modularity.
 These calculations suggest that the energy relaxation of the dilute SK model is universal, independent of the value of modularity for infinite systems.
 Finite size arguments show that a non-modular matrix relaxes to a more stable energy at long times.
-Finite size arguments suggest that the energy relaxation is quicker for a modular connection matrix, possibly leading to more slightly favorable energy values at intermediate times near the spin glass transition.
+Finite size arguments suggest that the energy relaxation may be quicker for a modular connection matrix, possibly leading to more slightly favorable energy values at intermediate times near the spin glass transition.
+The effect for Glauber dynamics is quite modest.

 Interestingly, in biology horizontal gene transfer significantly enhances the emergence of modularity, and modularity can enhance biological fitness \cite{Sun}.
-In the absence of horizontal gene transfer in these models, modularity does not significantly change fitness.
-The present calculations in statistical mechanics are consistent with the latter biological results, because the Glauber dynamics used here do not contain a multi-spin move that is analogous to horizontal gene transfer.
+In the absence of horizontal gene transfer, modularity does not significantly change fitness in these models.
+The present statistical mechanics calculations, showing little dynamic effect of modularity, are consistent with the latter biological results.
+The Glauber dynamics used here do not contain a multi-spin move that is analogous to horizontal gene transfer.
 Calculation of the effect of horizontal gene transfer for finite, modular biological systems is an open problem.